 Much of the work I do is with Cetis LLP, a cooperative consultancy for innovation in educational technology.
 This has included work on metadata standards such as LRMI (the Learning Resource Metadata Initiative), schema.org and, in the past, IEEE Learning Object Metadata.
 Also with Cetis I helped support the dissemination and discovery strategy for resources released by the UKOER programme.
 As well as being a partner at Cetis LLP, I am founder and director of PJJK Limited, my own educational technology consultancy.

-I am a member of the DCMI LRMI task group, and am on the Technical Advisory Groups of the Credential Engine and the Job Data Exchange project; related to these, I chaired the W3C Schema Course Extension and Educational and Occupational Credentials community groups.
+I am a member of the DCMI LRMI task group, and am on the Technical Advisory Groups of the Credential Engine and the Job Data Exchange project; related to these, I chair the Schema Course Extension, the Educational and Occupational Credentials and the Talent Marketplace Signaling W3C Community Groups.
 In the past, I have contributed to the effort to create a Application Profile of Dublin Core for Education, and in the even dimmer past edited and co-authored the IMS Meta-data Best Practice Guide for IEEE 1484.12.1-2002 Standard for Learning Object Metadata.

 For 20 years I worked at Heriot-Watt University, as part of the Institute for Computer Based Learning (ICBL) and in the School of Mathematical and Computer Sciences.
 During that time I worked on projects such as the Learning Technology Dissemination Initiative, helping promote the uptake of technology for teaching and learning at Scottish Universities; with the LTSN and HE Academy Subject Centre for Engineering evaluating innovations in university teaching, and for several Jisc-funded resource discovery projects.